LeyaoLin/econ_note/Econ 310 final review.md

  #### Digital currency
  - **Bank E money**
 	 - electronic money issuedby banks or other firms
+	 - transactors trust the issuer to solve the double-spend problem
+		 - double-spend problem:买了还没付钱
+	 - not permissionless
+		 - has to apply to the issuer for an account
+		 - not censorship-resistant: 不是特别自由
  - **Crptocurrency**
 	 - a digtial or virual currency that functions as a medium of echane
 	 - transactions are processed in a computerized ledger known as the **blockchain**